bit101/tinpig/readme.md

 ## Configuration

-The `~/.config/tinpig/config` file holds current and future configuration values that will affect how the tool works.
+The `~/.config/tinpig/config` file will hold configuration values that will affect how the tool works.

-Currently, there's only a `"banner"` option, which defaults to `true`.
-If you don't like the banner that shows up when you run the utility, change that to `false`.